 In Florida, the risk of a hurricane is a very real risk.
 The 2017 hurricane season was a stark reminder of that.
-After Irma left a trail of destruction throughout the state, there were several other hurricane threats.
-Homes that didn’t have protection from Irma suffered from millions of dollars in damage.
-If the high winds didn’t batter homes, the rain found a way in.
+After Irma left a trail of destruction throughout the state, several other hurricane threats occurred.
+Homes that didn’t have protection from Irma suffered millions of dollars in damage.
+The rain found a way in if the high winds didn’t batter homes.

 In addition to the damage, there was also the stress of hurricane season.
 Homeowners endlessly worried whether or not the hurricane would destroy their homes.
 But for some homeowners, the stress was not as great.
 When a home has proper hurricane protection, there isn’t as much fear.
 Hurricane impact windows and doors keep homes protected from the damage that comes with hurricanes.

 Unfortunately, not all homes have the protection that they need.
 Some people resort to plywood hurricane shutters to protect their homes.
 Plywood hurricane shutters don’t provide the protection that your home needs.
-In fact, they can hurt your home more than they help it.
+They can hurt your home more than they help it.

-You might think that some type of hurricane protection is better than no protection.
+You might think some type of hurricane protection is better than no protection.
 That may not be true.
-If your home has no impact windows or hurricane shutters, then you could be tempted to use plywood shutters.
+If your home has no impact windows or hurricane shutters, you could be tempted to use plywood shutters.
 However, that could be a big mistake.
 Plywood is not strong enough to withstand a hurricane.
-In high winds, the plywood could pull away from the bolts and nails fastened to it.
+The plywood could pull away from the bolts and nails fastened to it in high winds.
 Then, it could fly away and damage your home or a neighbor’s home.
 By adding to the hurricane debris, your plywood shutters could cause serious destruction.

-Another risk of plywood is the time that it takes to install the shutters.
-If you want to cover your windows with plywood, then it takes a major time commitment.
+Another plywood risk is the time it takes to install.
+If you want to cover your windows with plywood, then it takes a significant time commitment.
 First, you need to go to the stores and buy the plywood.
-While this might not sound like much, it could be a challenge when a hurricane is about to hit.
+While this might not sound like much, it could be challenging when a hurricane is about to hit.
 Often, stores sell out of plywood.
 Even if they have some in stock, waiting in line to purchase the wood could take hours.

 After you purchase the plywood, you need to install it.
 This requires tools and takes time.
-Instead of preparing for the hurricane by getting gas, food, and water, you need to prepare your plywood hurricane shutters.
-You could end up being unprepared for the hurricane because you spent too much time preparing your home.
+Instead of preparing for the hurricane by getting gas, food, and water, you must prepare your plywood hurricane shutters.
+You could be unprepared for the hurricane because you spent too much time preparing your home.

 Instead of relying on plywood for protection, you can rely on impact windows or shutters.
 When a hurricane is about to hit, you don’t need to worry about preparing your windows.
 The work is already done.
-As long as you install the new windows or shutters before a hurricane, the process is complete.
+The process is complete if you install the new windows or shutters before a hurricane.
 Because impact windows can handle the force of a hurricane, they need no hurricane preparation.
 It gives you one less thing to think about as you prepare for a hurricane.

-In addition to the time-saving factor, impact windows also offer a great deal of protection.
+In addition to the time-saving factor, impact windows offer excellent protection.
 The windows are made in a way that makes them unlikely to shatter.
-Instead of being a single pane of glass, there are two layers of glass with a layer in between.
+Instead of a single pane of glass, there are two layers of glass with a layer in between.
 If the exterior layer breaks, then the window will not shatter.
-This prevents debris from destroying your windows and allowing water and high winds into your home.
+This prevents debris from destroying windows and allowing water and high winds into your home.

 Hurricane windows undergo an extensive testing process that gives your home the highest level of protection.
-During testing, the impact windows need to withstand high winds and flying debris.
+During testing, the impact windows must withstand high winds and flying debris.
 You can rest easy knowing that your windows can handle a hurricane.

 If you want hurricane windows and doors or shutters, then now is the time to install them.
 Contact us at Wright’s Impact Window and Door.
-Learn about the ways we can help you protect your home from a hurricane.
+Learn how we can help you protect your home from a hurricane.